Path-dependent PDEs for volatility derivatives: The path-dependent pricing PDE

 \section{The path-dependent pricing PDE}

 Proposition \ref{prop:rpz} confirms the natural intuition that options on variance, whether realised or VIX, are functions of a path.
 Thus the associated pricing PDE is of path-dependent type as we will see in this section.
-We apply the setting of \cite[Section 2.2]{bonesini2023rough}, itself adapted from \cite{viens2019martingale}.